A little nippy this morning. We had no human company on the trail, dog and I, until most of our hike was over. Plenty of wildlife, though.

 ’Twas a chilly, gray morning.
 The air was clean, the sky tumultous.
 The forecast called for the possibility of thundershowers later.
 (Only a little light rain came.)
 Dog and I enjoyed a quick, sweet hike up the trails.

 Not so many birds, although those we encountered were quite vocal, including one calling in the greenery that I did not recognize.
 (Possibly an odd-voiced towhee.)
 The two most photogenic species were—again—Lazuli Bunting and Black-chinned Hummingbird.

 Still quite a few resident species I have not seen; still time to see ’em, but I might have to stray from my patch.

-Grandeur Peak Area List Beginning at 12 p.m., I hiked a few hundred feet up the mountain.
+Grandeur Peak Area List Beginning at 7:30 a.m., I hiked some 1,500 feet up a mountain.